 The talks are free and open to all campus and community members.
 Classes are also welcome.
-The lectures are held in the Williams Center, Room S204, and run from noon to 1 p.m.
+Lectures are held in the Williams Center, Room S204, and run from noon to 1 p.m.

-This year's series is directed by Eliran Avni, Music; Jack Croxton, Psychology; Mike Dunham, Physics; Scott Medler, Biology; Roslin Smith, Communication and Ivani Vassoler-Froelich, Politics and International Affairs.
+This year's series is directed by Jack Croxton, Psychology; Mike Dunham, Physics; Scott Medler, Biology; Michael Scialdone, CSIT; Roslin Smith, Communication and Ivani Vassoler-Froelich, Politics and International Affairs.